satori-stan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The second layer was more interested in the information in and around the sign, but showed less intensity in the activations although more activity overall.

 The third layer, which already presents some data compression shows disjointed activations although there are some indications of the sign borders, especially on the upwards slanting line of the sign's border which happens to be the side catching the light and thus more easily differentiable than the other side.
 Little to no activation is displayed matching the shape in the center of the sign.
 Since the example is similar to the sign that was misclassified most, it is telling that there are no such activations.

+![Convolution 1 activations for the Right of way at intersection traffic sign][image17]
+![Convolution 2 activations for the Right of way at intersection traffic sign][image18]
+![Convolution 3 activations for the Right of way at intersection traffic sign][image19]